 Book One / 9

 “All rise . . .”
-I announced the commencement of the proceedings as I entered the packed courtroom.
+I announced the commencement of the proceedings as I entered the packed courtroom, its walls lined with uniformed police officers.
 The judge entered directly behind me, quickly climbed the few steps up to the bench, and took his seat without additional ceremony.
 We were both a bit nervous, anticipating the possible problems that a sentencing like this one could present.

 The court reporter and courtroom clerk were already seated at their stations in the lower bench area, directly below the judge.
 I took my seat next to the clerk.
 Directly in front of us, lined up at the bar, stood the prosecutor, one defense attorney, the defendant himself, and then the lead defense attorney.